 The pages of a new, daunting chapter of my post-graduation life were unfilled, and I’d be able to begin writing in whatever the hell I wanted.

 While I was quite morose to leave my educational home after five stretched out years, I knew it was time to burst the bubble of comfort.
 I was happy that I had fulfilled my goals of a rich academic adventure, and now it was time to do just that in the so-called ~real world~.

 For me, 2016 was a year of volition, transition, with an unexpected surge of career growth and adult responsibility.

 My Favourite Moments of 2016

-- January 23, 2016: I had an unforgettable in-person interview with a manager of publishing for a paid summer internship, where 10 lucky individuals from Canada were selected from a stack of over 1000 resumes to get mentored with the opportunity to really get hands-on training in the industry, from video, editorial, and design.
-Despite scheduling it the same day as my flight to Argentina, I was as calm as a monk in meditation, and our conversation marked a starting point in my career – even though I didn’t know it yet, and even if it didn’t turn out as I expected.
+- January 23, 2016: I had an unforgettable in-person interview with a manager of publishing for a paid summer internship, where 10 lucky individuals from Canada were selected from a stack of over 1000 resumes with the opportunity to get hands-on training in the industry, from video, editorial, and design.
+Despite scheduling it the same day as my flight to Argentina, I was as calm as a monk in meditation, and our conversation marked a starting point in my career – even though I didn’t know it yet, and even if it didn’t turn out as expected.